 Further key findings from the study suggest:

-Culture media led the overall market in terms of revenue in 2018.
+Culture media dominated the overall in-vitro fertilization market in terms of revenue in 2019.
 With the increasing government funding and industrial support for employees for egg/sperm freezing, the demand for cryopreservation and the required media for it, is expected to witness growth

-Fresh non-donor segment led the market in 2018.
-According to the 2003 - 2012 trends by the CDC, the number of fresh non-donors banking the eggs/embryos has drastically increased in U.S
+The fresh non-donor segment dominated the IVF market in 2019.
+According to the 2003 - 2012 trends by the CDC, the number of fresh non-donors banking the eggs/embryos for future use has drastically increased in U.S.

-Europe led the in-vitro fertilization procedure and instrument market in 2018.
-High quality of treatment at economical prices and the adherence to medical standards have contributed to its market leadership
+Europe dominated the procedure and instrument market for in-vitro fertilization in 2019.
+High quality of treatment offered at the most economical price, and the adherence to medical standards have contributed to its market leadership

-North America also accounted for a significant market share in 2018.
-The standardization of procedures through automation, regulatory reforms, government funding for egg/sperm storage, and industry players introducing more IVF treatments are some contributing factors for the regional growth
+North America also accounted for a significant share of the market in 2019.
+The standardization of procedures through automation, regulatory reforms, government funding for egg/sperm storage, and industry players introducing more IVF treatments are some contributing factors for market growth in the region

-The demand for IVF treatment is expected to boom in APAC owing to fertility tourism and increasing penetration and awareness regarding the treatment in the developing economies
+The demand for IVF treatment is expected to boom in APAC owing to fertility tourism and increasing penetration and awareness of the treatment in the developing economies of the region

-Some key players in the In-vitro Fertilization (IVF) market include EMD Serono Inc.; Boston IVF; OvaScience; Thermo Fisher Scientific Inc.; Vitrolife AB; Irvine Scientific; CooperSurgical, Inc.; Cook Medical Inc.; Genea Biomedx; and Progyny Inc.
+Some of the key players in the market include EMD Serono Inc.; Boston IVF; OvaScience; Thermo Fisher Scientific Inc.; Vitrolife AB; Irvine Scientific; CooperSurgical, Inc.; Cook Medical Inc.; Genea Biomedx and Progyny Inc.

-Grand View Research has segmented the global In-Vitro Fertilization (IVF) market by type, instrument, end use, and region:
+Grand View Research has segmented the global in-vitro fertilization market based on procedure type, instrument, end use, and region:

 Middle East and Africa